auravila/DataScience-Capstone/README.md

 The model funtion is defined in the train.py esklearn estimator script and it is based in a logistic regresion:

 model = LogisticRegression(C=args.C, max_iter=args.max_iter).fit(x_train, y_train)

+**Logistic Regression** *is a Machine Learning classification algorithm that is used to predict the probability of a variable.
+In logistic regression, the variable is a binary variable that contains data coded as 1 or 0.
+For this use case (tested_positive,tested_negative)*

 where the parameters for the search space are represented as